Search samples

 No.

-Only has sense to set this variable to true when the variable folder is not empty.
+It only makes sense to set this variable to true when the folder variable is not empty.

 lastModifiedFrom